www-ivy-111/data550-final-project/README.md

-# Final Project 4
+# Final Project 6

+##  Project Environment Setting Up and Report Generation
+1. Clone the Repository from the github to your local machine
+2. Make sure you have `make` and `R` installed on your system
+3. Make sure you have `renv` r package is installed
+4. Open a terminal in the project directory
+5. Run command `make install` to restore the R package environment using `renv`
+6. Run `make report` to compile the final report

 ## Repository stucture
-The raw datase `Thyroid_Diff.csv` was saved in the `data/` folder.
+The raw dataset `Thyroid_Diff.csv` was saved in the `data/` folder.
 Codes were saved in the `code/` folder.
 The final report was saved in the `report/` folder.

 - README.md
 - Makefile
 - data/